 Administrator means Northern Trust Global Services SE, UK branch, or such other entity as is appointed to act as administrator to the Company from time to time.

-AIF means an alternative investment fund and has the meaning set out in the FCA Glossary.
+AIF means an alternative investment fund and is defined in the FCA Glossary.

-AIFM means an alternative investment fund manager and has the meaning set out in the FCA Glossary.
+AIFM means an alternative investment fund manager as defined in the FCA Glossary.

 AIFMD means the Alternative Investment Fund Managers Directive (2011/61/EU).